Dan Howdle October 24th, 2024

 However, if you decide you want to leave within this period (which starts 14 days after purchase), bear in mind that if you bought it in person, the cooling-off period is not applicable.
 While that's annoying, if you're wanting maximum safeguards, just get your contract online or over the phone.

-If your mobile provider puts your prices up, they have to give you 30 days’ notice thanks to rules brought in by Ofcom.
+If your mobile provider puts your prices up beyond the annual inflationary rise in your contract, they have to give you 30 days’ notice thanks to rules brought in by Ofcom over a decade ago.
 If they fail to do so, your consumer rights permit you to cancel your contract without charge.
 Again, you'll have to check your terms and conditions because some providers have been sneaky and put it into your contract that they can raise prices whenever they deem appropriate.
-Be aware that this does not apply to the annual price rise in line with the Retail Price Index that occurs each April.
+Be aware that this does not apply to the annual price rise in line with the Retail Price Index plus 3.8% that occurs each April 1.

 Sneaky price rises usually happen when providers have offered an introductory rate or special deal to entice you into their service.
 Even if that's the case, you can always try your luck when making an enquiry about leaving.
 There's a lot to be said for just being a bit cheeky with a retentions team, as they can be more flexible when faced with an actual customer.

-If you are in a position where you can wait, then 30 days before your contract is due to end you can get out of your contract without penalty.
+If you're in a position where you can wait, then 30 days before your contract is due to end you can get out of your contract without penalty.

 If you're using a pay-as-you-go deal, or if you’re on a 30-day contract, then the good news is that there's nothing to cancel in the first place.
 You can walk away from it whenever you feel like, and start up with a new provider.